karl-johan-grahn/opentelemetry_demo/README.md

-# OpenTelemetry and Python - A complete instrumentation guide
+# Observability with OpenTelemetry in Python - A quick instrumentation guide

-Based on the blog [OpenTelemetry and Python: A complete instrumentation guide](https://www.cncf.io/blog/2022/04/22/opentelemetry-and-python-a-complete-instrumentation-guide/).

 Observability key concepts: